mattpolzin/swift-test-codecov/README.md

         If the regular expression cannot be parsed by the system, the application will exit with code 1.
 An error message will be printed unless the `print-format` is set to `json`, in which case an empty object (`{}`) will be printed.
+  -b, --base-json-file <previous-filepath>
+                          The location of the JSON file output by a previous run of `swift-test-codecov` with the `-p json` print format.
+        If specified, the `minimal`, `table`, and `json` print formats will include total coverage, and if applicable, file-by-file differences.
+The `numeric` format will return the difference between the base file and the current run.
   --warn-missing-tests/--no-warn-missing-tests
                           Determines whether a warning will be displayed if no coverage data is available.
 (The `json` print-format will never display messages and will always be parsable JSON.)
                           (default: true)